 With several film and television productions on the same day, roll call has not changed much since we were all apprentices together many years ago.
 The more senior SFX Technicians give the younger members of our team their orders.
 These orders will include the essential equipment needed for the day as well as the morning tea order.
 All of the equipment is checked and double-checked any kit forgotten can have serious repercussions even wet weather clothes.

 Last briefing over and the first of the vans rolls out carrying Team 1, they are off on a tough day.
 Over the past few weeks they have developed and built a mechanical rig for Lightbox’s documentary production, Tell Me Who I am.
 The rig will fire a camera platform with an operator down a rail with a motorbike alongside.
 At a set point the motorbike detaches itself and will continue to travel on its side to its stop position, while the camera and operator are brought to a safe gentle stop further down the rail.
+After the bike releases the pyrotechnics hidden underneath will fire to provide the sparks and smoke required for the effect, and these will need a compact power supply and wiring that all needs to be hidden on the bike itself.
 Moving rigs have many parts that fingers can get caught in; this one also has to control the start and stop of the move without creating too much energy that could hurt the camera operator.
 Crew 1 will spend most of the day testing the rig with a planned 8 runs to realise the effect, Health and Safety will be a key consideration throughout the day.

 Finally the last crew move off their stand.
 This crew are the envy of the other two crews as their day is a build and test day in Ealing studios.
 Over the past few weeks alongside the motorbike rig, our workshops in West London have been transformed into the infamous Hatton Garden Vault for the film King of Thieves.
 This is a hyper detailed full-scale model, with a specially built section of concrete wall to enable actors to drill through during filming.
 In fact it was so detailed every security box had its own number.